Nitto ATP Finals - History, Prize Money, Winners and Betting Odds

 Total Prize Money: $15,250,000

-Recent Winners & Recap:
+Recent Winners and Recap:

-History & Evolution:
+History and Evolution:

-In 1990, it became the ATP Tour World Championships following the ATP's creation, and in 2000, it merged with the International Tennis Federation's season finale to form the Tennis Masters Cup.
+The ATP Finals originated in 1970 as the Masters Grand Prix, created to showcase the season's best performers.
+In 1990, it became the ATP Tour World Championships following the formation of the ATP.
+In 2000, it merged with the ITF season finale to form the Tennis Masters Cup.

 The event was renamed the ATP World Tour Finals in 2009 and later simplified to the ATP Finals in 2017.
-Despite name changes, its prestige as the fifth most important tournament in men's tennis has remained constant.
+Despite multiple name changes, its prestige as the fifth most important tournament in men's tennis has remained constant.

-Venue & Surface:
+Venue and Surface:

-The O2 Arena in London hosted the event from 2009 to 2020 before it moved to Turin, Italy, where it is currently held at Pala Alpitour.
+The ATP Finals have been hosted in major cities including Tokyo, New York, Frankfurt, Hanover, Shanghai, and London.
+The O2 Arena in London staged the event from 2009 to 2020 before the tournament moved to Turin, Italy, where it is currently held at the Pala Alpitour.

 Qualification System: